plblum/jivs/README.md

 	Once done, its time for the UI to make extensions and modifications.
 First call override().
 It prepares the Builder API to merge the UI's changes and takes these actions based on the options object:
 	+ favorUIMessages - When true or undefined, remove all error messages supplied by the business logic so long as there is an error message for the same error code registered in the TextLocalizerService.
 This ensures that TextLocalizerService messages are used, as any error message directly assigned to a validator overrides the TextLocalizerService.
 	+ convertPropertyToInput - When true or undefined, PropertyValueHosts that were created by business logic are upgraded to InputValueHosts.
 Business logic can use PropertyValueHosts for validating models in Jivs.
 This option allows the same configuration to work with both model and UI validation.
+- `combineWithRule()` allows the UI to change a validation rule for a specific valuehost+errorCode.
+The UI incorporates the business logic's rule with its own condition by using both within a WhenCondition, AllMatchCondition, or AnyMatchCondition.
+Alternatively, supply a function that determines another way.
+- `replaceRule()` allows the UI to replace a validation rule for a specific valuehost+errorCode.
+Be careful that your replacement still confirms to the business logic's validation rule.

 #### Chaining Validators using the Builder API
 The `builder.input()` and `builder.property()` functions allow appending validators.
 Just use the name of the validator without the "Condition" suffix, and in camelCase.
 ```ts
 builder.input('StartDate').requireText().regExp(/expression/);
 ```
+> The same chaining applies to the `Modifier object`.

-All chained functions have parameters to supply key validator values like error message, error code and severity.
+With the `Builder object`, all chained functions have parameters to supply key validator values like error message, error code and severity.
 Those that need it have parameters for configuring the Conditions too.
 Most parameters are optional, and many take `null` if you don't want to set them.
 ```ts
 builder.input('StartDate').requireText({condition parameters}, errorMessage, {validator parameters});
 builder.input('StartDate').regExp(expression, ignoreCase, {condition parameters}, errorMessage, {validator parameters}): FluentValidatorBuilder
 ```
 For details on all validators using the Builder API, see <a href="#allconditionconfigurations">All condition configurations</a>.
+<a name="modifierapi"></a>

-#### Modifying the configuration with the Modifier API
+#### Modifying the configuration with the Modifier object
-Once the ValidationManager has been created, use the Modifier API to make changes to its configuration.
-"Modifier API" is another name for the `ValidationManagerConfigModifier class`.
+Once the ValidationManager has been created, use the Builder API to make changes to its configuration by creating a `Modifier object` (`ValidationManagerConfigModifier class`).

-For an overview of using the Modifier API, see <a href="#usingmodifierapi">Changing the configuration after creating ValidationManager</a>.
+For an overview of using the Modifier object, see <a href="#usingmodifierapi">Changing the configuration after creating ValidationManager with the `Modifier object`</a>.

-Here's the Modifier API:
+Here's the Builder API on the `Modifier object`:
 ```ts
 class ValidationManagerConfigModifier {
     input(valueHostName, dataType?, partial config?): FluentValidatorBuilder;